-The operations presented in the District Response Plan are guided by the principles established for the DPS in the District Preparedness Framework.
-The principles focus specifically on response issues and considerations:
+The elements of the DRP are guided by five basic principles that focus specifically on response issues and considerations:

-- Engaged Partnership: The whole community including residents, workforce, private and nongovernmental stakeholders, and regional and federal partners should be communicated with before, during, and after and engaged in response operations. - Tiered Response: Most incidents begin and end at the District level; however, the impact of an incident can require additional support from neighboring jurisdictions or from the federal government.
+- Engaged Partnership: The whole community including residents, workforce, private and nongovernmental stakeholders, and regional and federal partners - should be engaged before, during, and after response operations. - Tiered Response: Most incidents begin and end at the District level; however, the impact of an incident can require additional support from neighboring jurisdictions or from the federal government.
 The District's response procedures and protocols are structured to include supplementary levels of support when additional resources or capabilities are needed. - Scalable, Flexible, and Adaptable Operational Capabilities: As incidents change in size, scope, and complexity, District response efforts must adapt to meet evolving requirements. - Unity of Effort through Unified Command: Successful response operations are dependent on a clear understanding of the roles and responsibilities of all participating District, regional, and federal governmental and nongovernmental entities.
-The Unified Command system provides the structure for all involved entities to support each other in achieving incident objectives while maintaining their own authority, responsibility, and accountability. - Readiness to Act: Effective response requires a readiness to act, established and maintained through planning, training, and exercises, which is balanced with an understanding of the risks and hazards the District as a whole, as well as responders, face.
+The Unified Command system provides the structure for all involved entities to support each other in achieving incident objectives while maintaining their own authority, responsibility, and accountability. - Readiness to Act: Effective response requires a readiness to act, established and maintained through planning, training, and exercise preparedness activities, which are rooted in an understanding of the risks and hazards that the District face.

-2.2 Authorities
+2.2 Priorities